arbadacarbaYK/LNbits.on.phoenixd.on.MacOS/Ubuntu.md

 Check if LNbits is running at [http://127.0.0.1:5000](http://127.0.0.1:5000).

+Since you're using **SQLite**, LNbits will automatically create a SQLite database in the `./data` folder.

 ## **3. Set Up phoenixd Using Pre-Built Binaries**

 ### **Download and Extract phoenixd Binary**